About Bristol Motor Speedway

 History and Development

 The speedway opened in 1961, with the first NASCAR Cup Series race held on July 30th of that year.
 Jack Smith won that inaugural race with relief help from Johnny Allen.
-Originally built with a capacity of around 18,000, the track has undergone numerous expansions to reach its current seating capacity of approximately 146,000, making it one of the largest sports venues in America.
+Originally built with a capacity of around 18,000, the track has undergone numerous expansions to reach its current seating capacity of 146,000, making it one of the largest sports venues in America.

 Signature Events

 Bristol hosts two NASCAR Cup Series races annually that have become fixtures on the racing calendar.
 The Food City 500 takes place in the spring, while the Bass Pro Shops Night Race occurs in late summer.
-The night race, run under the lights, has gained status as a "crown jewel" event in NASCAR and often features dramatic moments that shape the championship battle.
+The night race, run under the lights, has gained status as a playoff event and often features dramatic moments that shape the championship battle.
+Beyond NASCAR Cup Series races, the track hosts events for the NASCAR Xfinity Series, NASCAR Craftsman Truck Series, and ARCA Menards Series.
+The facility also includes Bristol Dragway, known as "Thunder Valley," which hosts NHRA drag racing events including the Thunder Valley Nationals.

-Notable Moments and Features
+Notable Features and Racing

-In 2016, Bristol Motor Speedway hosted the "Battle at Bristol" college football game between Tennessee and Virginia Tech, setting an NCAA attendance record with 156,990 fans.
-This event showcased the versatility of this remarkable racing facility that continues to be one of the most popular stops on the NASCAR circuit.
+The track features dual pit roads—one on the frontstretch and another on the backstretch—a unique configuration in NASCAR necessitated by the compact track layout.
+This setup adds strategic complexity during races.
+The close confines and high speeds create an extremely loud environment during races, with sound reverberating off the stadium walls.
+In 2016, Bristol Motor Speedway hosted the "Battle at Bristol" college football game between Tennessee and Virginia Tech, setting an NCAA attendance record with 156,990 fans, showcasing the versatility of this facility that remains one of the most popular stops on the NASCAR circuit.